BLOG

 Research has shown only a small subset of the CI-CD pipeline has effectively embedded security testing in line with continuous practice.

-As the complexity of the software development process is increasing continuously, the software testing approaches need to evolve to keep up with the development approaches.
-Agile testing is a new age approach that focuses on smarter solutions rather than putting a lot of effort yet it delivers high-quality products.
+As the complexity of the software development process increases continuously, software testing approaches need to evolve to keep up with the development approaches.
+Agile testing is a new-age approach that focuses on smarter solutions rather than requiring a lot of effort yet delivers high-quality products.

-• Test is performed by the whole team – Not only the Test team but developers and business analysts also test the product
+- The whole team performs the test – Not only the test team but also developers and business analysts test the product.

-• Simplified code – All defects raised by the agile team are fixed within the same iteration to keep to code clean and simplified
+- Simplified code – All defects raised by the agile team are fixed within the same iteration to keep the code clean and simplified

-• Decreased time of feedback response – Business team involved in each iteration in agile testing and continuous feedback shortens the time of response
+- Decreased time of feedback response – The business team involved in each iteration of agile testing and continuous feedback shortens the time of response.

 There are many benefits of having a structured integrated approach to a process like security testing.
 When we come to list them we realise the true strength of Agile.